ceari/edacc_web/specification.rst

 Analyis Options
 ~~~~~~~~~~~~~~~

-EDACC is being extended to allow the specification of properties of results
+EDACC is currently being extended to allow the specification of properties of results
 and instances, for example the "quality" or "simplicity" of a solution produced
 by a solver or the number of variable flips needed.
-These properties can be calculated using the extensions that are being developed
-for all results and instances before the release phase by the organizers.
+These properties can be calculated for all results and instances before the release
-They can then be used by the web competition system to show various plots or allow
+phase by the organizers.
+They can then be used by the web competition system to
-statistical evaluation by calculating correlation coefficients etc.
+show various plots or allow statistical evaluation by calculating correlation coefficients etc.

 Some examples: